run-llama/create-llama/templates/components/agents/python/financial_report/README-template.md

 poetry install
 ```

 Then check the parameters that have been pre-configured in the `.env` file in this directory.
-(E.g. you might need to configure an `OPENAI_API_KEY` if you're using OpenAI as model provider).
+(E.g. you might need to configure an `OPENAI_API_KEY` if you're using OpenAI as model provider and `E2B_API_KEY` for the [E2B's code interpreter tool](https://e2b.dev/docs)).

 Second, generate the embeddings of the documents in the `./data` directory: